d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 ![DHT11](partsList_images/DHT11.jpg){: .small-image-left }

 The DHT11 Temperaure and Humidity sensor is an excellent hobbyist sensor, albeit with low refresh rates.
-It is also cheap to accuire and has relatively good accuracy for basic data logging.
-The data from the sensor can also be easily red from any microcontroller.
+It is also cheap to purchase and has relatively good accuracy for basic data logging.
+The data from the sensor can also be easily read from any microcontroller.

 ## 9g Micro Servo